-There were no changes in the Company's approach to capital management during the years ended December 31, 2015 or 2014.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2016 or the year ended December 31, 2015.
 The Company is not subject to any externally imposed capital requirements.

 (f) Fair value